netplusdesign/home-performance-flask-api/notes.md

 `python run.py`

-But then I was getting serialization to JSON errors, so I found an article that said this would be fixed by installing simplejson.
+### But then I was getting serialization to JSON errors.

+I found an article that said this would be fixed by installing simplejson.
 It worked.
 Does not need to be imported directly.

 `pip install simplejson`

-Then I tried to call the API from the Angular app running on another server port.
+### Then I tried to call the API from the Angular app running on another server port.

 > [Error] XMLHttpRequest cannot load http://127.0.0.1:5000/api/houses/0/views/summary/?interval=months&start=2013-01-01&duration=1year.
 Origin http://127.0.0.1 is not allowed by Access-Control-Allow-Origin. (app, line 0)